loneyeti/snowscribe/memory-bank/activeContext.md

   - Refactored Data Access Layer (`lib/data`) to call internal APIs, ensuring cookie forwarding for authenticated server-side requests.
   - Centralized project ownership verification using a guard in `lib/supabase/guards.ts`.
   - Addressed Next.js 15 asynchronous API requirements (`await params`, `await cookies()`).

-## Next Steps

-The following are the prioritized next steps:

-1.  **Complete Outline Feature UI**:

-    - [ ] Enhance `ChapterSceneOutlineList.tsx` to allow full editing of scene outline details (description, POV, etc.) directly or via improved modals.
-    - [ ] Consider UI for reordering scenes/chapters within the outline view.
-    - [ ] Ensure seamless data synchronization between manuscript and outline views.

-2.  **Expand AI Service Integration & Features**:

-    - [ ] Implement specific AI tools (e.g., Snowflake Outliner, Character Enhancer) using the `AISidePanel`, `AIToolButton`, and `tool_model` pattern.
-    - [ ] Develop system prompts for each AI feature and store them in the `ai_prompts` table.
-    - [ ] Implement token tracking and usage limits (future consideration for business model).

-3.  **Authentication & User Profile Refinements**:

-    - [ ] Refine error handling and user feedback for all auth flows using `sonner` for toasts consistently.
-    - [ ] Implement a user profile page where users can manage their account details (e.g., update profile info, change password).

-4.  **Core UI Components & Manuscript Refinements**:

-    - [ ] Continue refinement and expansion of the UI component library.
-    - [ ] Improve display of chapter/scene metadata (e.g., scene counts, word counts) in lists.
-    - [ ] Consider adding more advanced features to `ManuscriptEditor` (e.g., basic formatting toolbar).

-5.  **Testing and Polish**:
-    - [ ] Add unit and integration tests for critical components and API routes.
-    - [ ] Conduct thorough UI/UX testing and polish.

-## Active Decisions and Considerations

-- **Typography Selection**: `Inter` and `Cactus_Classical_Serif` have been chosen and integrated.
-Ongoing assessment for optimal readability and aesthetics.
-- **AI Integration Strategy**: The pattern of using `tool_model` to link named tools to specific AI models (via `snowgander`) and presenting them in `AISidePanel` seems to be the chosen direction.
-System prompts will be key.
-- **Editor Experience**: `ManuscriptEditor` provides basic text editing with auto-save and word count.
-Further enhancements (formatting, collaboration features) are future considerations.

-## Important Patterns and Preferences

-- **Server Components by Default**: Use React Server Components for all non-interactive UI.
-- **Strong TypeScript**: Use explicit typing for all functions, components, and data structures.
-- **Component-Driven Development**: Build from small, reusable components up to larger features.
-- **Accessibility First**: Build with accessibility in mind from the beginning.
-- **API Route Handlers**: Use Next.js Route Handlers for backend logic, secured by middleware and RLS.
-- **Zod for Validation**: Enforce data integrity through Zod schemas at the API boundary.
-- **Sonner for Notifications**: Utilize `sonner` for user-facing toast notifications.
-- **Client-side data fetching within feature components**: Components like `ProjectDashboardClient` fetch their own data using functions from `lib/data/*` which in turn call internal API routes.
-- **Asynchronous Dynamic APIs (Next.js 15+)**: Ensure `params` and `cookies()` are `await`ed in server-side code.
-- **Project Ownership Guard**: Utilize the `verifyProjectOwnership` guard in `lib/supabase/guards.ts`.
-- **Internal API Cookie Forwarding**: Explicitly forward cookies for server-to-server API calls.

-## Learnings and Project Insights

-- The Supabase Auth SSR pattern, with explicit cookie handling, provides robust authentication.
-- AI integration requires a flexible data model for vendors, models, and prompts, which has now been established.
-The `tool_model` mapping is key for abstracting specific model choices for named tools.
-- Simplifying the Outline data model by integrating fields directly into `projects` and `scenes` enhances data consistency and aligns better with a unified manuscript/outline vision.
-- Centralized data access (`lib/data`) and authorization (`lib/supabase/guards`) improve code maintainability and security.
-- **Project deletion from homepage is now implemented, providing a direct way for users to manage their projects.**